aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 root@ip-10-10-224-225:/home/murdoch# whoami
 root
 ```
-> We have given executable rights to our copy of `/bin/bash`, please note that at this point it will run with our user’s right.
+We have given executable rights to our copy of `/bin/bash`, please note that at this point it will run with our user’s rights.
 What makes a privilege escalation possible within this context is that the path script runs with root privileges.

 ## Privilege Escalation: NFS

-This vector depend on a misconfigured network shell like NSF. the file `/etc/exports`, tells the NFS server which directories are being shared and how they're being shared.
+This vector depends on a misconfigured network shell like NSF.
+The file `/etc/exports`, tells the NFS server which directories are being shared and how they're being shared.
 ```bash
 $ cat /etc/exports
 # /etc/exports: the access control list for filesystems which may be exported